obsidianmd/obsidian-clipper/README.md

 | `{{url}}`         | Current URL                  |
 | `{{domain}}`      | Domain                       |

+#### Meta variables

+These variables are extracted from the meta tags in the page.

+- `{{meta:name:name}}` returns the content of the meta name tag with the given name.
+- `{{meta:property:property}}` returns the content of the meta property tag with the given property.

 #### Selector variables

 Selector variables allow you to extract data from elements on the page using the syntax `{{selector:cssSelector:attribute}}`, where `:attribute` is optional.
 If no attribute is specified, the text content of the element is returned.